PratyayforDS/Javagames/README.md

 # 🎮 Alpha Game System

-Alpha Game System is a Java-based game menu system that allows users to select and play different games such as Snake, Minesweeper, Tetris, and Sudoku.
+Alpha Game System is a Java-based game menu system that allows users to select and play different games such as Snake, maingame.Minesweeper, Tetris, and Sudoku.

 ## ✨ Features